lamberta/devkit-doc/native/android-remote-debug.md

 ## Setup

 Run `basil serve` and launch a Chrome web browser.
 Navigate to the Game Closure SDK webapp at `http://localhost:9200` in the web browser.
-Select "Native Tools" from the left-hand navigation pane.
+Select "Remote Debug" from the left-hand navigation pane.
 After a moment you will see a web inspector app in the right-hand pane.

 Remote JavaScript debugging is only available for Android devices connected via a USB cable, running a game built with the --debug and --no-compress flags.
 See the [Android build documentation](./android-build.html) for more information on the build process.